 - Most young people who die by suicide have multiple risk factors.

 There is no federal anti-bullying law.
-Although 49 states have anti-bullying legislation, bullying is not illegal.
+Although all states have anti-bullying legislation, bullying is not illegal.

 When bullying is also harassment, it does break federal law.